xplosionmind/tommi.space/content/jam/public/Xplosion Music.md

 ## Alicia Keys, <cite>Empire State of Mind</cite>

 Do you remember [those old-looking mp3 players](https://cdn.pixabay.com/photo/2013/07/12/12/49/mp3-player-146314_1280.png 'a picture of an old-looking mp3 player') with an integrated USB?\
 Well, when my aunt gave me my first one as a gift, there was only this song inside.

 ## Alan Silvestri, <cite>The Avengers</cite>

 I love Marvel movies.
 I actually get crazy before watching any new one.
 Avengers’ theme is the perfect representation of my hype and feelings about those awesome films.
-I can't help but getting excited AF when this track starts playing.
+I can’t help but getting excited AF when this track starts playing.

 ## Amélie No, <cite>Where Did You Sleep Last Night</cite>